 Transportation in Mississippi Palisades State Park

 Mississippi Palisades State Park is located in the northwest corner of Illinois, north of the city of Savanna in Carroll County.
 There are two park entrances at the north and south ends of the park, with the north entrance being closest to the campground.
-Both entrances are accessed off Route 84.
+Both entrances are accessible off IL-84.
 Located along the banks of the Mississippi River and within three hours of Chicago, the park is a great RV road trip stop.
-Whether staying for the day or overnight, there are multiple places to park your RV and hit the trials.

 Campgrounds and parking in Mississippi Palisades State Park

 If the campground within the park is full, or if you prefer to camp with more a little more convenience, check out the Lena KOA located in northwestern Illinois.
 Pull-through sites can accommodate RVs and trailers up to 75 feet in length, and each site offers electric hookups and firepits.
 Flush toilets, hot showers, propane, and firewood are all available on-site.
 If that's not enough, a dog park, bike rentals, Wi-Fi, and a heated pool open seasonally are also available at the campground.
 The campground is located under an hour's drive to the Mississippi Palisades State Park, making it easy to take day trips to the area.
 Reservations can be made in advance.

 There are 241 campsites open for RVs, trailers, and tents.
 One hundred ten of the RV campsites at the park come with 50 amp or 30 amp electrical hookups and have a maximum occupancy of four people.
 Campsites come with fire pits and picnic tables and may offer shade coverage.
 There are no water or sewer hookups in the campground, but drinking water stations and two sanitary dump sites are available.
 RVs and trailers longer than 40 feet cannot be accommodated.